azizCan10/WebApplication/README.md

 Written with Python-Flask

-Visual Studio Code ide is recommended
+Visual Studio Code ide is recommended to run